ucsf-wynton/wynton-website-hpc/docs/hpc/howto/python.md

 Python 3.6.8
 ```

-Newer version of Python 3 are available via [SCL]:s.
+Newer versions of Python 3 are available via [SCL]:s.
 The easiest way to use them is to load the SCL as a module, e.g.

 <!-- code-block label="python-scl-version" -->
 ```sh